Ronald P. Loui

 Just found this 2022 bachelor's thesis at the great Munich University saying nice things.
 I gotta meet this guy and say nice things back.
 Of course, Europe all starts with Vreeswijk's doctoral dissertation in Amsterdam, 1993 (same year as ICAIL, but made separate trips, and swung through in 1991 after Eklund's defense in Sweden).
 I called Gerard Vreeswijk the Dutch Wittgenstein.
 He took me to a Croatian restaurant and apparently I tipped too much: in that time and place, not needed.
 Immigrant mother owner told her daughter to make sure she gave me my overcoat and held it open like I was a someone.
 I saw the instructions being whispered.
 Nicely done, Ron.

 One of the four conferences I organized in St. Louis.
 Interesting banquet speaker listed there.
 Law school dean, Joel Seligman, who graciously let us use his building became the U of Rochester President.
+Both people in the courtroom photo, Prof. Fred Schauer and Dr. Karl Branting, as well as one just out of frame, Prof. Trevor Bench-Capon, passed away recently.

 A collection of essays I worked on before the end of the 2008 campaign.